Wednesday, June 10, 2020

 the people whom he has chosen as his heritage.

 Psalm 33: 6-9 are the hymn, testifying to the power of the word of the Lord at creation.
 We would do well to review the opening verses of Genesis 1.
 Note the parallel construction of word and breath here.
 [3] Word and Spirit are divine creative activity.[4]
-6 By the word of the Lord the heavens were made, and all their host [angels] by the breath of his mouth.
+As in Genesis 1, creation is by the divine word, the making of the heavens, the confinement of the chaotic waters, and the peopling of the earth.
+By the word of the Lord the heavens were made, and all their host [angels] by the breath of his mouth.
 To show the truth and efficacy of the word of God, he goes back to creation and the view of the tradition that only the word created the world.
-Unlike the gods who had to fight in order to create.
-7 He gathered the waters of the sea as in a bottle (Job 38:37 refers to the tilting of the waterskins of the heavens); he put the deeps in storehouses.
-8 Let all the earth fear the Lord; let all the inhabitants of the world stand in awe of him.
-9 For he spoke, and it came to be; he commanded, and it stood firm.
-This verse is a particularly impressive formulation of the creative power of the word of God.
-God spoke and it was done.
-God commanded and it stood fast.[5]
+Unlike the gods who had to fight to create.
+He gathered the waters of the sea as in a bottle (Exodus 15:8 says the water of the Sea of Reeds is piled in a heap; Job 38:37 refers to the tilting of the waterskins of the heavens); he put the deeps in storehouses.
+Let all the earth fear the Lord; let all the inhabitants of the world stand in awe of him.
+All inhabitants of the world must be in awe of the creator.
+For he spoke, and it came to be; he commanded, and it stood firm.
+This verse is a particularly impressive formulation of the creative power of the word of the Lord.
+The Lord spoke and it was done.
+The Lord commanded and it stood fast.[5]
 The creative power of the word is structurally different from the prophetic word in verse 9.[6]

 Psalm 33: 10-12 refer to the counsel of the Lord in history.
 10 The Lord brings the counsel of the nations to nothing; he frustrates the plans of the peoples.
 11 The counsel of the Lord stands forever, the thoughts of his heart to all generations.
+Human plans can easily come to nothing while the plans of the Lord are eternal.
 12 Happy is the nation whose God is the Lord, the people whom he has chosen as his heritage.
-We do need to note the strong contrast between “the nations” and “the peoples” on the one hand and Israel on the other.
+He stresses the special relation of the Lord with Israel.
+We do need to note the sharp contrast between “the nations” and “the peoples” on the one hand and Israel on the other.
 While the Lord frustrates one, the chosen people are happy.
 Behind the apparent disorder of history, the poet sees the hand of God with the eyes of faith.
 From Israel first emerged a great vision of the divine purpose inherent in history.

 [1] The date is uncertain.
 It is too general in terms to refer to some great act of deliverance.
 Nor is it eschatological.